FAQ

 Where can I find the billing codes needed for insurance submission?

-Please email us to request a detailed description of our services.
+Please email our Admin Team at Admin@VitalMindsWA.com to request a detailed description of our services.

 What is a superbill?